Price Thresholds: Why the Demand Curve Has Cliffs at $4.99 → $5.00

 - Net volume change: -19.8%

-Experienced pricing managers treat thresholds as "no-fly zones" -- they plan pricing to avoid landing in dangerous territory:
+Experienced pricing managers treat thresholds as no-fly zones and plan pricing to avoid landing in dangerous territory.
+Four working rules cover the situations that come up most often.

 Continue exploring